 Make egg shakers for music and movement or gross motor activities.
 It’s super simple.
 Fill a plastic egg halfway with beans and tape the egg around the seam using washi tape.
 My last set of egg shakers I made lasted over 9 years!
 Laurie Berkner’s song “I Know a Chicken” is the perfect song to use with egg shakers.
 Students have to shake the eggs lots of different ways.
 HERE is a link to a video of her song you can use.

 Bunny and Carrot Shape Puzzles!
 My students LOVED matching the bunny and carrot shapes.

-egg, count out the corresponding number of mini erasers to fill the egg, and place the egg in the matching egg carton hole.
-(Plus it's another reason why I just had to buy those cute mini erasers from Target!)
+Number Easter eggs are a fun way for students to practice identifying numerals and develop one to one correspondence.
+Students identify the number on the egg, count out the corresponding number of mini erasers to fill the egg, and place the egg in the matching egg carton hole.
+(Plus it’s another reason why I just had to buy those cute mini erasers from Target!)

 There are so many different ways to represent a quantity (ten frame, tally marks, fingers, numerals, dice, objects).
 This Easter Number Sort game is the fun way for students to explore this concept.
 Students count ten frames, fingers, and identify numerals then match it to the corresponding Easter basket.

 Jelly Bean Roll It, Add It game is perfect for Easter.
 Students roll two dice, add, and dot the total.
 I also love to give my students real jelly beans as a treat to eat when they play this game.